TYPO3-Documentation/t3docs-screenshots/README.rst

       ddev launch

-3. Log into the TYPO3 backend and activate the page tree of ``EXT:styleguide`` or ``EXT:introduction``:
+3. Log into the TYPO3 backend
+4. Optionally activate the page tree of ``EXT:styleguide`` or ``EXT:introduction``:

-   -  add the page tree of ``EXT:introduction`` by de- and reactivating this extension - or -
+   -  initialize the page tree of ``EXT:introduction`` by de- and reactivating this extension - or -
-   -  add the page tree of ``EXT:styleguide`` by clicking in the upper right corner "(?)" -> "Styleguide" -> "TCA / Records" -> "Create styleguide page tree with data".
+   -  initialize the page tree of ``EXT:styleguide`` by clicking in the upper right corner "(?)" -> "Styleguide" -> "TCA / Records" -> "Create styleguide page tree with data".

 Re-Installation